ChASE-library/ChASE/Docs-Sphinx/source/reference/chase.rst

 	      Defined by a preprocessing directive as
-	      ``std::complex<double>`` type in case ChASE does not make use of the MKL library.
+	      ``std::complex<double>`` type in case ChASE does not make use of the MKL library, but can use MKL's BLAS and LAPACK.

 .. cpp:type:: CHASE_MODE_TYPE

-	      Defined by a preprocessing directive as type ``char`` and used to define the type of the values of the :cpp:var:`mode` variable.
+	      Defined as type ``char`` via a preprocessing directive and used to define the type of the values of the :cpp:var:`mode` variable.

 .. cpp:type:: CHASE_OPT_TYPE

-	      Defined by a preprocessing directive as type ``char`` and used to define the type of the values of the :cpp:var:`opt` variable.
+	      Defined as type ``char`` via a preprocessing directive and used to define the type of the values of the :cpp:var:`opt` variable.